Walla Walla, Washington: Etymology

 Tourists to Walla Walla are often told that it is a "town so nice they named it twice".
 The slogan was coined by Al Jolson, who had visited the city in the early 1900s in The Keylor Grand Theater.
-He had also said the same of New York City.
+He had also said the same of New York, New York.
 The quote referring to Walla Walla was in The Jolson Story, a musical about the entertainer's life.

 Some locals and Walla Walla natives often refer to the city in text form with "W2".